threefoldfoundation/info_sdk/src/10. Marketplace/generic_container.md

 #### Using corex
 ![generic_7](./img/generic_7.png)
 The corex option allows the user to access the container through corex.
-If disable the user can access the container using ssh
+If disable the user could access the container using ssh

 #### Choosing environment variables